antoniofractuous/client-server-architecture-mysql/README.md

 So, we will start by creating 2 Ubuntu virtual servers on AWS.
 One of them will be named "mysql-server" and the other one "mysql-client".

-We will launch mysql-server EC2 instance and run an update:
+We launch mysql-server EC2 instance and run an update:

 `sudo apt update`

-After that, we will install MySQL software on mysql-server EC2 instance:
+After that, we install MySQL software on mysql-server EC2 instance:

 `sudo apt install mysql-server`